Deligne categories and the limit of categories $Rep(GL(m|n))$: Preliminaries on Deligne categories

+These describe all the objects in $\mathcal{D}^\circ_t$ up to isomorphism.
+The morphisms are generated by morphisms $\id_{X_t}, ev_{X_t}$ and symmetric braiding under the operations $\circ, \otimes, *$, \cite{BCNR}.
+An explicit description of the spaces of morphisms in $\mathcal{D}^\circ_t$ in terms of walled Brauer algebras can be found in \cite{D, CW}.

 We will denote by $\mathcal{D}_t$ the Karoubi (additive) envelope of $\mathcal{D}^\circ_t$, which is obtained from $\mathcal{D}^\circ_t$ by adding formal direct sums and images of idempotents.
-The category $\mathcal{D}_t$ is a Karoubian rigid symmetric monoidal category, also called the Deligne's category $\rp(GL_t)$.
+The category $\mathcal{D}_t$ is a Karoubian rigid symmetric monoidal category, also called the Deligne category $\rp(GL_t)$; it is the universal Karoubian additive symmetric monoidal category generated by a dualizable object of dimension $t$.
 Its structure is studied in \cite{D, CW}.